0xJasonMurray/jasonmurray.org/content/now.md

 # Work

 - In Feburary of 2022, I took over as the Assistant Director and Architect of Digital Forensics and Incident Response at [Washington University in St. Louis](https://wustl.edu/).
 I now lead a team of talented Security Analysts to defend the university from cyber security villains!
-- I'm hiring a Security Analyst III to join my team.
-If you interested check out the job description: https://wustl.wd1.myworkdayjobs.com/External/job/Washington-University-Medical-Campus/Information-Security-Analyst-III---WUIT---Digital-Forensics-and-Incident-Response_JR65729
-- Enrolled in a Technical Leadership certification program at WashU: https://tlcenter.wustl.edu/leadership-series-interest-form

 # Family

 - Raising 2 teenage kids:
-  - Getting ready to transition my daughter to college in Chicago.
+  - Wrapping up the final details before my daughter ships off to college in August of 2022.
-  - Helping my youngest succeed as a sophomore in high school.
+  - Helping my youngest succeed as a junior in high school.
 - Supporting my wife (and family) as she battles stage 4 breast cancer:
   - Weekly chemo therapy is managing the cancer.
 Scans confirm it is neither going away or growing.
-- My son and I are preparing for a 100 mile backpacking trip with the Boy Scouts at Philmont in 2022.
 # Hobbies

 - Run, walk, or strength train everyday other day.